Adicet Bio Inc. (ACET) is an excellent investment, but the stock is overvalued/undervalued right now

 Are institutional investors increasing their holdings in ACET shares?

 The recent increase in stakes in ACET appears to be a result of several institutional investors and hedge funds increasing their positions.
-RTW Investments LP’s position in ACET has increased by 32.17% in the first quarter.
-The company now owns 3,951,281 shares of the stock, with a value of $65.16 million, following the purchase of 961,799 additional shares during the last quarter.
+RTW Investments LP’s position in ACET has increased by 7.34% in the first quarter.
+The company now owns 4,241,472 shares of the stock, with a value of $69.94 million, following the purchase of 290,191 additional shares during the last quarter.
 Cowen & Co.
-LLC made another increased to its shares in ACET during the first quarter, upping its stake by 62.91%.
+LLC made another decreased to its shares in ACET during the first quarter, downing its stake by -0.02%.
+During the last quarter, the company picked up -534 additional shares for a total stake of worth $40.29 million, bringing number of shares owned by the company to 2,443,246.

-At the end of the first quarter, BlackRock Fund Advisors increased its ACET holdings by 11.96% and now holds 1.65 million ACET shares valued at $27.13 million with the added 0.18 million shares during the period.
-ACET shares are owned by institutional investors to the tune of 91.90% at present.
+During the first quarter, RA Capital Management LP added a 304,979 position in ACET.
+SSgA Funds Management, Inc. purchased an additional 1.48 million shares in the last quarter, increasing its holdings by 311.52%, now holding 1.96 million shares worth $32.29 million.
+At the end of the first quarter, BlackRock Fund Advisors increased its ACET holdings by 14.59% and now holds 1.89 million ACET shares valued at $31.08 million with the added 0.24 million shares during the period.

 Leave a Reply